doug-cpp/js-parent/README.md

 # js-parent

-This is a set of functions for getting javascript object data.
-The motivation for creating this recursive series rised from the hard work around the reading from a deep target node setted into an erratic page payload object.

 Take a dummy component named MYCOMP whose data needs to be readed into a function.
 This component is embedded in a page, whose many other sibling and nested ones changes its location according to dragging or manual layout editing.
-Thus, MYCOMP before setted in items.bodyData.blocks[4].componentBody.MYCOMP could now be into items.another.node[2].into.some.deep[122]. ].place.MYCMP.
+Thus, MYCOMP before setted in items.bodyData.blocks[4].componentBody.MYCOMP could now be into items.another.node[2].into.some.deep[122]. ].place.MYCMP; so we can't rely on the path to the component.

+This set of functions were made to manage this sort of problem, getting the right javascript object data.
+The motivation for creating this recursive series rised from the hard work around the reading from a deep target node setted into an erratic page payload object.

 The six functions below were made to handle this issue: